softwaresaved/common-form-questions/core-questions.md

 * (X9) Others in education
 * (Y0) Combined

+### Question:
-### Which primary funding body/charity/organisation would you normally turn to if seeking financial support for your research/work
+Which primary funding body/charity/organisation would you normally turn to if seeking financial support for your research/work

 #### Type:
 Dropdown